-Anger, clashes in South Africa after alleged gang rapes
+Anger, clashes in South Africa following gang rape arrests

 “We want support from the police because the illegal miners are terrorizing us.
 We cannot simply walk around the neighborhood at night because they rape us,” said Nhlanhla Felatsi, who was part of the protest.
 “We recently had an incident where two female security officers were raped by the same people.
 The police are not protecting us.”

-Eight women were allegedly raped last Thursday when a television crew filming a music video at a mine dump in the nearby township of West Village was attacked by heavily-armed men, some suspected of being illegal miners.
+Police said eight women were raped last Thursday when a television crew filming a music video at a mine dump in the nearby township of West Village was attacked by heavily-armed men, some suspected of being illegal miners.
 Police said they were investigating 32 counts of rape.

 The attack was a shocking incident, even for a country used to high levels of violent crime like South Africa.
 More than 80 men accused of being involved in the gang rapes appeared in a court on Monday.